Support for start-ups

 We can help you gain the confidence and skills you need to start your entrepreneurial journey and later on when your business is thriving we’ll be here to help you grow.
 Our service is free because we want businesses in Sandwell to thrive in order to create and sustain jobs and keep our local economy healthy.

 Are you ready?
-To take your first step call us on 0121 569 2121 or email us using our contact form.
+To take your first step email us using our contact form.
 We’re happy to help.
-Also see below for further new business support.

-To access COBRA just visit Sandwell Libraries’ online services and scroll to the ‘Reference Tools’ section at the foot of the page.
-Please note that you will need to be a member of Sandwell Libraries.
+You can access COBRA for free via Sandwell Libraries.
+Please note that you will need to be a member of Sandwell Libraries and enter your membership number.
 This is free and you can sign up easily.

 Formerly Enterprise Action, the SPEED project is part-funded by the European Regional Development Fund.
 SPEED seeks to enable individuals to access support in starting a business or enterprise in the Black Country and Marches regions, offering match-funding opportunities, development workshops and business consultancy.
 Learn more at www.speedstartup.org.